-For a complete list of NCAA Courses visit www.eligibilitycenter.org and enter the site as an NCAA College-Bound Student-Athlete.
+For a complete list of NCAA Courses visit www.eligibilitycenter.org and register or log in as a Student Athlete.
 Navigate to the "Resources" tab, click "U.S. Students" and then "List of NCAA Courses."
 Follow the prompts to search for your high school's list by name.